This section covers the special issues raised by USB microphones.

 The problem: If you use the F10 audio settings to select your USB microphone, then you can't hear sound from FL Studio and if you select your audio interface you can't record your microphone.
 Most ASIO audio interface drivers only support one audio device, that means you can select either to your USB microphone or audio interface but not both at the same time.
 You need both!

-The solution: ASIO4ALL allows you to select independent input and output audio devices within the same audio interface driver.
-This section will assist you in setting up ASIO4ALL to work with your audio interface (output) and USB mic (input), or another audio interfaces inputs, simultaneously.
+The solution: FL Studio ASIO and ASIO4ALL both allow you to select independent input and output audio devices within the same audio interface driver.
 After these steps you can review the normal recording procedure here.

 NOTE: While there is no technical reason for a USB microphone to be inferior to a traditional analog-output microphone, USB mics can compromise your positioning, routing and monitoring options.
 If you haven't purchased a mic yet, we recommend using a traditional analog mic connected to FL Studio through a external audio interface for the widest compatibility and utility in the studio.
 This includes longer cable runs, direct monitoring and the option to use the highest quality microphones and mic preamps.